developer-zebra/developer-zebra-site/src/devicetracker/4-1/guide/setup/index.md

 3. **Allow overlay permission _(optional)_.** If the [Device Check-out](../use/#devicecheckout) feature is required to prevent users from accessing the device prior to scanning their unique user barcode, automatically allow the overlay permission to avoid manual intervention during setup.
 4. **Launch the app** by starting the app service.
 5. **Deploy server settings** to communicate with the cloud server.
 6. **Enable secondary BLE** for the device to be located when powered off.
+This applies to devices with a secondary BLE.

 <br>
 <p>Execute steps 1 to 4 by creating a <a href="#installationprofile">StageNow installation profile</a>. <br>